rl-institut/multi-vector-simulator/docs/MVS_Outputs.rst

 The degree of autonomy describes the relation of the total locally generated energy to the total demand of the system (see `[2] <https://www.iip.kit.edu/downloads/McKennaetal_paper_full.pdf>`_).

-A DA close to zero shows high dependence on the DSO, while a DA of 1 represents an autonomous or net-energy system and a DA higher 1 a plus-energy system.
+A DA close to zero shows high dependence on the distribution system operator (DSO), while a DA of 1 represents an autonomous or net-energy system and a DA higher 1 a plus-energy system.
 As above, we apply a weighting based on Electricity Equivalent.